Kirk Morrison: Buffalo Bills

 On August 24, 2011, he signed with the Buffalo Bills.
 On December 3, 2012, he was released by the Bills.
 He was signed again by the Bills on December 20, 2012.

+NFL career statistics

 Broadcasting career

 It was announced in March 2011 that Morrison, along with Rob Dibble, will be part of Fox Overtime on FoxSportsRadio.

 In 2013 Morrison worked as a color analyst for San Diego State football games on the "Mighty 1090" radio (XX SPORTS RADIO) in San Diego and surrounding areas, teaming with play-by-play announcer Ted Leitner.
 For the 2017 season he was replaced by Rich Ohrnberger, when SDSU switched to iHeart Media (XTRA 1360 AM and KGB 101.5 FM) to broadcast Aztec basketball and football games.

 In August 2014 Morrison was named as one of several analysts who will team with Dick Stockton to call NFL on Fox games on a rotating basis.

 On August 8, 2016, Morrison announced he was joining ESPN Los Angeles, covering Los Angeles Rams games.
+Since 2017, Morrison has served as an analyst for ESPN College Football coverage.